 Easy Ways You Can Support Those With Mental Health Challenges-Including Yourself

 At some point in our lives, we all experience problems with our mental health.
-Whether its from stress, depression, anxiety, or another issue.
+Whether it is from stress, depression, anxiety, or another issue.
 Although mental illness is a common issue, people are still reluctant to reach out and ask for help or talk about it.
 Often, those struggling with mental health challenges are seen as damaged, less than, or abnormal due to their diagnosis.
 This is known as a stigma, which is defined as “a mark of disgrace with a particular circumstance, quality, or person”.
-The social stigma that surrounds mental health is very prevalent in the modern world.
+The social stigma surrounding mental health is very prevalent in the modern world.

 Luckily, there are ways to help fight against the stigma and lend support to those suffering, including yourself.

 1.Notice how you talk about mental health, and change accordingly- How we talk about an issue can determine how we think about an issue.
 Using phrases like, “I’m so OCD” when describing your neat habits is undermining to those who actually have Obsessive Compulsive Disorder.
 Likewise, people are more than their diagnosis.
 So instead of referring to someone as “a schizophrenic” try saying they are “a person with schizophrenia”.
 That is if you have to mention their diagnosis at all.
 And of course, try to avoid saying someone is “crazy” or “psycho” at all.